Decoupling GDP from CO2 Emission - Only If You’re Rich Enough?

 July 23, 2023

 Our World in Data (OWID) shows some examples from a country that was able to decoupled their economy from CO2 emission.
-Meaning that they still able to increase their GDP while at the same time reducing CO2 emission.
+Decoupling economy is an economy where they still able to increase their GDP while at the same time reducing CO2 emission.
 UK is the example used in Figure 1.

 Figure 1: United Kingdom Decoupled CO2 Emission vs Economic Growth

-You can read the full article, but I am going to quote paragraph that interest me to write this article.
+You can read the full article, but quoting a paragraph that interest me to write this article.

 “These countries show that economic growth is not incompatible with reducing emissions.”

-This narrative means that you can grow your economy without emitting more emission - a bold statement considering the other chart from Figure 2 showed the opposite, where the GDP of a country is strongly related to the CO2 emission.
+The narrative implies that you can grow your economy without emitting emission - a rather different statement considering the other chart from Figure 2 where the GDP (representing the economy strength) of a country is strongly related to the CO2 emission.

 Even OWID themselves explained: